 Alexandra Business Park

-Where the City Can’t See, a new short film by artist-architect Liam Young will premiere at The Invisible City: the Cinema of Surveillance, in St. Helen’s (UK) on 12 November 2016.
+Where the City Can’t See, the first fiction film shot entirely through laser scanning technology, will have its world premiere at The Invisible City: the Cinema of Surveillance, in St. Helens (UK) on 12 November 2016.

 Liam Young is an architect who operates in the spaces between design, fiction and futures.
 He is founder of the urban futures think tank Tomorrow’s Thoughts Today, a group whose work explores the possibilities of fantastic, perverse and imaginary urbanism’s.
 Liam also runs the Unknown Fields Division, an award winning nomadic workshop that travels on annual expeditions to the ends of the earth to investigate unreal and forgotten landscapes, alien terrains and industrial ecologies.
 Liam also coordinates events and exhibitions including the multimedia series ‘Thrilling Wonder Stories: Speculative Futures for an Alternate Present’ and was a curator of the 2013 Lisbon Architecture Triennale.
 Liam’s projects develop fictional speculations as critical instruments to survey the consequences of emerging environmental and technological futures.

 Liam’s inherently collaborative design approach means his work is diverse in its scale and nature.
 He has been acclaimed in both mainstream and architectural media, including the BBC, NBC, Wired, Time, and Dazed and Confused.
 Liam was named by Blueprint magazine as one of 25 people who will change architecture and design.